May 18, 2023

 8. Pay business taxes, if applicable

-Like most states, New York LLCs are taxed as either sole proprietors (single-member) or partnerships (multi-member) by default.
-The only difference is how they report their federal income taxes.
+Like most states, New York LLCs are considered disregarded entities and taxed as either sole proprietorships (single-member) or partnerships (multi-member) by default.
+The main difference is how they report their federal income taxes.

 For LLCs with C-Corporation tax status: